AxC1271/RISC-V-CPU/ImmediateGenerator/README.md

 ### Testing

 Here's the testbench sript that I wrote for the immediate generator.
+Since we already have the instruction memory available, let's validate if the immediate values are what they should be from the binary instructions.

 ```VHDL
 library IEEE;